GBP/USD: Shorts need stops above 1.4340

 GBP/USD, EUR/GBP, GBP/NZD

-GBPUSD in a sideways consolidation for 3 weeks from 100 months moving average support at 1.4080/60 up to resistance at 1.4220/40.
+GBPUSD in a sideways consolidation for 3 weeks from 100 month moving average support at 1.4080/60 (we bottomed exactly here yesterday) up to resistance at 1.4220/40.
 Trade this range while we wait for a breakout.

-EURGBP dipped 17 pips below first support at 8590/80 before a good recovery to the first target of 8615/25.
-We topped exactly here.
+EURGBP topped exactly at first resistance at 8644/50 for a 50 pip scalping opportunity as we bottomed exactly at first support at 8590/80.

 Daily analysis

-GBPUSD sideways as we hold the double top high at 1.4230/40 with a bearish engulfing candle sell signal.
-Still holding important 100-month moving average support at 1.4080/60.
-A break lower is a sell signal this week initially targeting1.4025/15.
+GBPUSD sideways as we hold the double top high at 1.4230/40 & bottomed exactly at important 100 month moving average support at 1.4080/60 this week.
+A break lower is a sell signal this week initially targeting 1.4025/15.

 Chart